lukasz-baran/alpaca/README.md

 * attaching and storing of related docs (PDF, DOC, graphic images)
 * importing from a legacy DBF database
 * exporting to CSV
-* validation of bank accounts based NBP (Polish National Bank)
+* validation of bank accounts based on NBP (Polish National Bank) data

 ## Cross-platform compatibility